NoiseEHC/c64wrd/CONTRIBUTE.md

 The most important thing to keep in mind is that this is **NOT** a credits database, we already [have one](https://csdb.dk), and there is no point duplicating the information available there.
 It would also make it unnecessarily hard to keep the two synced which would make this database quite sparse and incomplete.

-The presentation and information storage is quite basic as it has to be served on githut pages which does not support any custom server side code.
+The presentation and information storage is quite basic as it has to be served on github pages which does not support any custom server side code.
 So we just use Jekyll, and try to shoehorn everything into existing mechanisms instead.

 ## Categories